Roasted Cauliflower Tacos with Spicy Homemade Refried Beans

 Roasted Turmeric Cauliflower Taco

-The beautiful main character - crispy, wonderfully spicy with its blend of ginger and turmeric, roasted cauliflower.
+The beautiful main character - crispy roasted cauliflower, wonderfully spicy with its blend of ginger and turmeric.

 I am so glad cauliflower has become popular.
-To tell you the truth, it was a vegetable I often ignored because it is white and just so blah.
-Now that I have joined forces with this versatile vegetable I love how it can transform into just about any comfort food you may like, rice, steak, crust, mashed potatoes and so much more, I know it will be exciting to try cauliflower in many different dishes.
+To tell you the truth, it was a vegetable I often ignored because it’s white and just so blah.
+Now that I have joined forces with this versatile vegetable, I love how it can transform into just about any comfort food you may like, rice, steak, crust, mashed potatoes, and so much more, I know it will be exciting to try cauliflower in many different dishes.

 Spicy Homemade Refried Beans